• Skip to primary navigation

 Mosquito Repellent Lotion

-This mosquito lotion comes with a sponge so you can rub in the lotion with that instead of your hands.
+This mosquito lotion is applied with a sponge.
 It’s good up to 12 hours (time release) with 33% DEET and it worked great for us.

-The lotion was a tad heavy so you definitely feel like you’re wearing it, it’s not as light as I’d like.
-I only used it on my legs and arms and even those annoying little gnats stayed away.
-This one isn’t as quick as putting on a spray but you can make sure that you got all exposed areas covered.
-I don’t prefer the lotion, to be honest I like the spray better.
+The lotion is heavy though so you definitely feel like you’re wearing it and it feels a bit ick, especially in the tropical humidity.
+It isn’t as quick as putting on a spray but you can make sure that you got all exposed areas covered with the sponge.

 Mosquito repellent clothing